 |Do not use Food for Education & Research for the above expenditures.
 This Account ID is used to denote food used in teaching or research as part of an experiment, study or instructional demonstration.
 In such instances, a BEF is not required.|

-Associate Vice President for Financial Affairs — responsible for monitoring expenditures pursuant to this guideline and for recommending revisions as necessary to comply with regulatory requirements and to meet the changing needs of UTSA.
+Associate Vice President for Financial Affairs and Controller — responsible for monitoring expenditures pursuant to this guideline and for recommending revisions as necessary to comply with regulatory requirements and to meet the changing needs of UTSA.

 Other Senior Administrators — Oversight of hospitality and entertainment expenditures is required at the senior administrative level to ensure that employees understand and follow this guideline.